 Many factors go into determining the price and value of a particular coin.
 First of all, you must understand the difference between price and value.
 To most people, these two terms are used interchangeably.
-To coin collectors they mean different things.
+To coin collectors, they mean different things.
 The price or retail price of a coin is what you pay for that coin when you purchase it from a dealer.
-The value or wholesale price of a coin is what a dealer would pay to you to buy the coin from you.
+The value or wholesale price of a coin is what a coin dealer would give to you to buy the coin from you.

 The primary influence on the value or price of a coin is the supply of that particular coin in a particular grade that is available for people to buy.
 The total possible supply available to the market is determined by the initial mintage of that coin.
 For most countries, at the end of a year, the coin dies with that particular year on it is destroyed and never used again.
-Hence, once a year is done the supply of that coin for that date is fixed (note: this does not take into account restrikes).
+Hence, once production for a year is completed, the supply of that coin for that date is fixed.
 In the early years of the United States Mint, coin dies were made by hand and were used until they wore out or broke.
 This resulted in some coins being produced with the previous year's date but reported as production in the current year.

 Survival Rate or Surviving Population